How to Build an On-Demand Delivery App: Mobile & Web Applications

 You can also offer users to create an account for some benefits like bonus points that they can exchange for something.
-Or maybe you offer a client’s card for the account registration that gives users a 5$ discount for first N orders.
+Alternatively, you can offer users a client card for account registration that will give them a 5$ discount on their first order.

-Additionally, customers could save their addresses if they’re planning on using your services multiple times so they don’t have to type it again.
+Additionally, customers could save their addresses if they’re planning on using your services multiple times so they don’t have to type them out again.

 # 2: Home Screen 💻

-For delivery services, Home Screen is a kind of a gallery where all services are presented.
+For delivery services, the Home Screen is kind of a gallery where all services are presented.

-What’s important is that on some platforms, the screen comes up after signing in, but delivery ones should be the first page after clicking on the link.
+What’s important to point out is that on some platforms, this screen comes up only after signing in, but for delivery services, Home Screen should be the first page that pops up after clicking on the link.

-And from here, users should choose whether they want to create an account or proceed without it.
+And from here, users should be able to choose whether they want to create an account or proceed without it.

 - Search bar.

 - Categories (if you deliver something specific).
-It can be something like food, medicine, flowers.
+It can be something like food, medicine, flowers, etc.

 - Information about the company (About Us, Blog, Social Media) & others.

-It’s also the place to promote your partners if your monetization model is an advertisement.
+It’s also the perfect place to promote your partners if your monetization model includes advertisement.